FMMT666/launchpad.py/README.md

     <red/green> specify the color and intensity (0..3 each).
     <direction> determines the direction of scrolling.
     Dirty hack: <waitms>, by default 150, delays the scrolling speed.

+    WARNING:
+    Too short times will overflow the Launchpad's buffer and mess up the screen.

     For future compatibility, it is highly recommended to use
     <direction> and <waitms> as a named arguments, e.g.: